ruslanaprus/hear-me/README.md

 ## How it works

-1. A speaker button (🔊) appears next to marked text (inline) or as a standalone block on the page.
+1. A speaker button (🔊) appears next to marked with `<tts>...</tts>` text (inline) or as a floating HearMe block for whole-page playback.
+Block has a "Select section to listen" mode with mouse and keyboard support.
 2. Clicking the button POSTs the text and language code to `/hear-me/tts`.
 3. Drupal forwards the request to whichever TTS provider is currently active.
 4. The synthesised audio is returned and played through an `<audio>` element on the page.
-5. Runtime audio files are cached on disk with TTL, file-count, and total-size limits.
-Identical source/text/language/provider/config combinations can be served from cache without calling the backend again.
+5. Runtime audio files are cached in private storage by default.

 ```
 Browser